 Use the OCT Library to continue your professional learning after graduation.
 This is an outstanding service paid for by your OCT membership.

-Teacher candidates, if you don't already have a public library card, I urge you to take action and get one!
+Teacher candidates, if you don't already have a public library card, please get one!

 Kingston Frontenac Public Library, for example, subscribes to:

 So find your public library online and apply for your card-- it's free!